 - Manually creating new target groups or audiences using combined behavioural and customer data

 Unfortunately, new insights and analysis have little value besides pleasing the ever-growing appetite of management for reports and nice graphs on PowerPoint.
-Value capture begins when something is done with the newly acquired insight, namely in the context of sales, marketing and customer experience to build communication activities with clear targets.
-To follow the examples given, to build activities around low-value customers guiding them to behave like high-value customers, or clear churn prevention activities for those customers that show signs of potential churn.
+Value capture begins when something is done with the newly acquired insight, namely in the context of sales, marketing and customer experience, to build communication activities with clear targets.
+To follow the examples given, build activities around low-value customers guiding them to behave like high-value customers, or clear churn prevention activities for customers who show signs of potential churn.

 Since capturing value is mostly about execution, these activities can rely on manual processes at this stage to prove that earlier hypotheses are on the right track.
-Evidence should ideally be captured from a channel that is easiest and fastest to reach customers.
+Evidence should ideally be captured from the easiest and fastest channel to reach customers.
 One channel to consider at the outset is Search since budgets are usually at a level where a small impact already makes a big difference.
 No heavy integrations are required either.
-We’ll deep dive into this area also in future posts together with Oscar!
+We’ll also deep dive into this area in future posts together with Oscar!

 6. Activate new target groups across all possible channels